Siri-chan/siribooru/README.md

 ### Finally setting up Siribooru
 Run `php setup.php`.
 Setup an admin account with username and password.
 You might need to comment/uncomment DB creation if it's commented

+### Backups
+I suggest doing backups to a file using PHPMyAdmin regularly.
+This is best done by performing an SQL dump under Export.